microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/onedrive.md

 ## Drive resource

-The [Drive resource](drive.md) is the top level object within a user's OneDrive or a SharePoint document library.
+The [Drive resource](drive.md) is the top-level object within a user's OneDrive or a SharePoint document library.
 Nearly all files operations will start by addressing a specific drive resource.

 A drive resource can be addressed either by the drive's unique ID or by the default drive for a [User](user.md), [Group](group.md), or organization.